Official websites use .gov

 disclosure statement

-A written document prepared by the chapter 11 debtor or other plan proponent that is designed to provide "adequate information" to creditors to enable them to evaluate the chapter 11 plan of reorganization.
+A written document prepared by a Chapter 11 plan proponent that is designed to provide "adequate information" to creditors to enable them to evaluate the plan.

 Return to Top